-2.1 Carbon-cycle model description
+2.1 Carbon cycle model description

-The Bern3D-LPX-climate-carbon cycle model is an Earth System Model of Intermediate Complexity and includes an energy and moisture balance atmosphere and sea ice model (Ritz et al., 2011), a 3-dimensional dynamic ocean (Müller et al., 2006), a marine biogeochemical cycle (Tschumi et al., 2008; Parekh et al., 2008), an ocean sediment model (Tschumi et al., 2011), and a dynamic global vegetation model (Sitch et al., 2003) (Fig. 1).
-Total carbon and the stable isotope C and the radioactive isotope C are transported individually as tracers in the atmosphere-ocean-sediment-land biosphere system.
+The Bern3D-LPJ climate-carbon-cycle model is an Earth system model of intermediate complexity and includes an energy and moisture balance atmosphere and sea ice model (Ritz et al., 2011), a 3-D dynamic ocean (Müller et al., 2006), a marine biogeochemical cycle (Tschumi et al., 2008; Parekh et al., 2008), an ocean sediment model (Tschumi et al., 2011), and a dynamic global vegetation model (Sitch et al., 2003) (Fig. 1).
+Total carbon and the stable isotope 13C and the radioactive isotope 14C are transported individually as tracers in the atmosphere-ocean-sediment-land biosphere system.

 The geostrophic-frictional balance 3-D ocean component is based on Edwards and Marsh (2005) and as further improved by Müller et al. (2006).
-It includes an isopycnal diffusion scheme and Gent-McWilliams parametrization for eddy-induced transport (Griffies, 1998).
-Here, a horizontal resolution of $36 \times 36$ grid boxes and 32 layers in the vertical is used.
+It includes an isopycnal diffusion scheme and Gent-McWilliams parametrisation for eddyinduced transport (Griffies, 1998).
+Here, a horizontal resolution of 36×36 grid boxes and 32 layers in the vertical is used.
 Wind stress is prescribed according to the monthly climatology from NCEP/NCAR (Kalnay et al., 1996).
 Thus, changes in ocean circulation in response to changes in wind stress under varying climate are not simulated.

 The atmosphere is represented by a 2-D energy and moisture balance model with the same horizontal resolution as the ocean (Ritz et al., 2011).
-Following Weaver et al. (2001), outgoing longwave radiative fluxes are parametrized after Thompson and Warren (1982) with additional radiative forcings due to $CO_2$ , other greenhouse gases, volcanic aerosols, and a feedback parameter, chosen to produce an equilibrium climate sensitivity of 3 °C for a nominal doubling of $CO_2$ .
+Following Weaver et al. (2001), outgoing long-wave radiative fluxes are parametrised after Thompson and Warren (1982) with additional radiative forcings due to CO_2 , other greenhouse gases, volcanic aerosols, and a feedback parameter, chosen to produce an equilibrium climate sensitivity of 3 °C for a nominal doubling of CO_2 .
 The past extent of Northern Hemisphere ice sheets is prescribed following the ICE4G model (Peltier, 1994) as described in Ritz et al. (2011).

 The marine biogeochemical cycling of carbon, alkalinity, phosphate, oxygen, silica, and of the carbon isotopes is detailed by Parekh et al. (2008) and Tschumi et al. (2011).
 Remineralisation of organic matter in the water column as well as air-sea gas exchange is implemented according to the OCMIP-2 protocol (Orr and Najjar, 1999; Najjar et al., 1999).
 However, the piston velocity now scales linear (instead of a quadratic dependence) with wind speed following Krakauer et al. (2006).
-The global mean air-sea transfer rate is reduced by 17% compared to OCMIP-2 to match observation-based estimates of natural and bomb-produced radiocarbon (Müller et al., 2008) and in agreement with other studies (Sweeney et al., 2007; Krakauer et al., 2006; Naegler and Levin, 2006).
-As fractionation of CO2 is not taken into account during air-sea gas exchange, the air-sea fluxes are corrected in the postprocessing using C for which the fractionation is explicitly calculated in the model.
-Prognostic formulations link marine productivity and export production of particulate and dissolved organic matter (POM, DOM) to available nutrients (P, Fe, Si), temperature, and light in the euphotic zone.
-Carbon is represented as tracers DIC, (dissolved inorganic carbon), DIC-13, DIC-14 and labile DOC
+The global mean air-sea transfer rate is reduced by 17 % compared to OCMIP-2 to match observation-based estimates of natural and bomb-produced radiocarbon (Müller et al., 2008), and is in agreement with other studies (Sweeney et al., 2007; Krakauer et al., 2006; Naegler and Levin, 2006).
+As fractionation of ${}^{14}CO_2$ is not taken into account during air-sea gas exchange, the air-sea fluxes are corrected in postprocessing using ${}^{13}C$, for which